-The Upper Division is divided into two levels and students meet 4-6 times a week.
+For the Upper Division, students meet 4-6 times a week.
 Students are introduced to a wider variety of classes, including Pointe, Variations, Pas de Deux, Modern, Flamenco, Men’s class and Conditioning.
-The School of Ballet Arizona is now accepting international students for all Upper Division levels.
+The School of Ballet Arizona accepts international students for all Upper Division levels.

 All Upper Division students are eligible to audition for Ballet Arizona’s The Nutcracker and possibly other Ballet Arizona productions.
 Students are encouraged to participate in the Student Showcase performances, open to all Children’s, Lower, and Upper Division students.

-At this level, students must possess the determination to commit to a serious ballet program and have the required technical ability and physical strength.
-The Professional Program (PP) is designed to provide training that meets the highest artistic standards and to prepare students for a career in dance, should they chose to pursue this path.
+For the Professional Program (PP), students must possess the determination to commit to a serious ballet program and have the required technical ability and physical strength.
+The Professional Program, is designed to provide training that meets the highest artistic standards and to prepare students for a career in dance, should they chose to pursue this path.
 Students in this program have the opportunity to perform alongside Ballet Arizona’s professional dancers as part of their training.
 Acceptance in this program is by invitation only.
 Students who are interested in joining this program are strongly encouraged to participate in our Summer Intensive prior to the school year.

 In addition to having opportunities to perform in Ballet Arizona productions, PP students will perform in the Student Showcases as well as have other performance opportunities.